Further Cardiovascular Outcomes Research With PCSK9 Inhibition in Subjects With Elevated Risk - FOURIER

 Among patients with elevated cardiovascular risk on statin therapy, evolocumab versus placebo was effective at reducing adverse cardiovascular events.
 Evolocumab was associated with marked reductions in LDL-C levels.
 Serious adverse events were similar between treatment groups.
 Efficacy for evolocumab was similar among those with very low baseline LDL-C levels.
 There was a greater absolute reduction in major adverse events for evolocumab versus placebo among those with the highest baseline inflammatory risk and genetically determined high-risk status.
 PCSK9 inhibition represents a novel approach to lower LDL-C levels and improves cardiovascular outcomes.
-However, for the duration of follow-up, there was no benefit on cardiovascular or all-cause mortality, and cost remains an issue.
+Over long-term follow-up, evolocumab was associated with a reduction in adverse cardiac events and cardiovascular mortality.

 Detailed testing did not reveal any adverse cognitive deficits among the evolocumab group.
 There were no apparent safety issues with very low achieved LDL-C levels.
 Long-term use of evolocumab appears safe.
 The benefit of evolocumab accrues over a median follow-up of >7 years.